What to Know Before Using African Black Soap

 Morocco is one of the leaders in making premium African black soap.
 Black soap has been in Moroccan women’s routines for centuries.
 I remember growing up in Morocco and always having my little jar of black soap to use in the shower and in the Hammam.
-Now, even if I’m a thousand miles away from Morocco, I still use black soap very regularly and can’t imagine using another product to exfoliate my skin.
+Now, even if I’m a thousand miles away from Morocco, I still use black soap very regularly and I can’t imagine using another product to exfoliate my skin.

 Here is what I learned from using African Black Soap for at least three decades, backed up with research studies as well as dermatologist experts like British expert dermatologist Dr. Purvisha Patel:

 What Is African Black Soap?

-This hand-made African bar soap is made of natural ingredients that have very good effects on oily and acne-prone skin, though certain soaps can also be good for severely dry skin.
+This hand-made African bar soap is made of natural ingredients that have excellent effects on oily and acne-prone skin, though certain soaps can also be good for severely dry skin.
 According to dermatologist Patel, natives have used the African black soap bar for centuries.
 It’s sourced from raw farm produce in Western Africa.

 Traditionally, it’s been used as a face soap, shampoo, and body bar.
 The unique black color comes from the ashes in the soap.
 African black soap ingredients include the ashes of plantain skins or palm leaves, palm oil, cocoa pod powder, honey, Shea butter, coconut oil, and water.
 One way to find out if you have a real African black soap is to pay attention to its texture – if it’s rough, you have the real deal, if not, your soup is most likely synthetic.

 However, plants can never grow the same and since this product is plant-based it means batches can vary even if you buy from the same brand.
 In other words, if one batch is perfect for your skin, another may not be that suitable for your skin type due to an increased amount of a certain ingredient.